garnierclement/pfe/sensors/README.md

 *	Find a way to create some JSON Schema and to validate the JSON description files, maybe see <http://json-schema.org/>
 *	Automatic generation of methods regarding the custom procedure, we could parse all other procedure and get the method associated, that will use the `async` module to execute each step.
 The code will be then generated at runtime
+*	We can think to develop a workaround for the limitation of some sensors driver in the case of multiples concurrent client requests.
+To do so, the data would always be sent to Manticore and Manticore would be responsible to duplicate the OSC data and to send them to multiple client at the same time.